Feminizing surgery

-Gender-affirming surgery for male-to-female transgender women or transfeminine non-binary people describes a variety of surgical procedures that alter the body to provide physical traits more comfortable and affirming to an individual's gender identity and overall functioning.
+Feminizing gender-affirming surgery for transgender women and transfeminine non-binary people describes a variety of surgical procedures that alter the body to provide physical traits more comfortable and affirming to an individual's gender identity and overall functioning.

 Often used to refer to vaginoplasty, sex reassignment surgery can also more broadly refer to other gender-affirming procedures an individual may have, such as permanent reduction or removal of body or facial hair through laser hair removal or electrolysis, facial feminization surgery, tracheal shave, vulvoplasty, orchiectomy, voice surgery, or breast augmentation.
 Sex reassignment surgery is usually preceded by beginning feminizing hormone therapy.
 Some surgeries can reduce the need for hormone therapy.

+Gender-affirming surgeries for transgender women have taken place since the 16th century, though they became more notable in the 20th century.
+Most patients report greater quality of life and sexual health outcomes postoperatively.

 Genital surgery

 There are a variety of genital surgeries available to trans women and transfeminine non-binary people.
 Genital surgery can be an effective way for an individual to ease or eliminate feelings of disconnection or discomfort with their natal genitals; for others, including those who do not feel strongly about their natal genitals, it can create feelings of connection or congruence with their genitals post-surgery.
 Following the removal of the testicles, the human body produces very little testosterone.
 This can reduce the need to take supplemental estrogen medication and eliminates the need to take antiandrogen medication.